fjarri/reikna/doc/source/introduction.rst

 The ``cluda.ocl_api()`` call is the only place where OpenCL is mentioned, and if you replace it with ``cluda.cuda_api()`` it will be enough to make the code use CUDA.
 The abstraction is achieved by using generic API module on the Python side, and special macros (:c:macro:`KERNEL`, :c:macro:`GLOBAL_MEM`, and others) on the kernel side.

-The argument of :py:meth:`~tigger.cluda.api.Context.compile` method can also be a template, which is quite useful for metaprogramming, and also used to compensate for the lack of complex number operations in CUDA and OpenCL.
+The argument of :py:meth:`~reikna.cluda.api.Context.compile` method can also be a template, which is quite useful for metaprogramming, and also used to compensate for the lack of complex number operations in CUDA and OpenCL.
 Let us illustrate both scenarios by making the initial example multiply complex arrays.
-The template engine of choice in ``Tigger`` is `Mako <http://www.makotemplates.org>`_, and you are encouraged to read about it as it is quite useful.
+The template engine of choice in ``reikna`` is `Mako <http://www.makotemplates.org>`_, and you are encouraged to read about it as it is quite useful.
 For the purpose of this example all we need to know is that ``${python_expression()}`` is a synthax construction which renders the expression result.

 .. testcode:: cluda_template_example

     import numpy
     from numpy.linalg import norm
-    import tigger.cluda as cluda
+    import reikna.cluda as cluda
-    import tigger.cluda.dtypes as dtypes
+    import reikna.cluda.dtypes as dtypes

     N = 256
     dtype = numpy.complex64